abhijeetgiram/abhijeetgiram/README.md

 # Hi there, I'm Abhijeet Giram 👋

-### 🚀 Full-Stack Developer | JS Enthusiast | AI Integrator
+### 🚀 Full-Stack Engineer | JS Enthusiast | AI Integrator

 <p>
-I am a <b>Full-Stack Developer</b> and <b>AI Enthusiast</b> focused on building high-performance web applications and exploring the intersection of AI and user experience.
+I am a <b>Full-Stack Engineer</b> and <b>AI Enthusiast</b> focused on building high-performance web applications and exploring the intersection of AI and user experience.
 Currently, I am deep-diving into the world of LLMs and modern frontend and backend architectures.
 </p>

 ---